Hunt Club Widening

 Summary

 The City has proposed a project to spend $2 million to modify the intersection of Bank Street and Hunt Club Road, a major intersection bordering South Keys Centre.
 The project as initially proposed includes widening the eastbound approach to add a third eastbound lane that continues to Albion Road and adding a new sidewalk and eastbound cycle track adjacent to the widening.
-BSKC has reviewed the proposal and does not support it in its current state.
-It is inconsistent with the Community Design Plan for the area, worsens conditions for vulnerable road users, and offers poor value-for-money, saving drivers an expected 20 seconds of travel time for a cost of $2 million.
+BSKC reviewed the initial proposal and did not support it.
+The original proposal was inconsistent with the Community Design Plan for the area, worsened conditions for vulnerable road users, offered poor value-for-money, all to save drivers an expected 20 seconds of travel time for a cost of $2 million.
 Our full rationale can be found in BSKC’s letter to the City, dated May 19, 2022.

 Our Actions: